-Foreign policy is garnering lots of attention
+Foreign policy is garnering a great deal of attention

-Top diplomats get their own accounts
+Top diplomats have their own accounts

-Twelve of our top diplomats are therefore launching their own Twitter accounts.
-Some have a regional focus – for example our policy on Asia, Africa, or Eastern Europe.
-Others cover specific issues, such as Brexit, stabilisation and humanitarian aid, the energy transition, strategic communication, economic affairs and sustainable development, the United Nations and cultural relations and education policy.
-The Crisis Response Centre will be launching a Twitter account to supplement its previously released Sicher Reisen app.
-The Policy Planning Staff, too, will maintain a Twitter feed that will give users an impression of its daily activities.
+Some of the accounts have a regional focus, for example our policy on Asia, Africa, the EU or Eastern Europe.
+Others cover specific issues, such as Brexit, stabilisation and humanitarian assistance, the United Nations, training at the Federal Foreign Office or cultural relations and education policy.
+The Crisis Response Centre has a Twitter account (@AA_SicherReisen) to supplement its Sicher Reisen app.
+The Policy Planning Staff, too, maintains a Twitter feed that gives users an insight into its daily activities.

 Links to the accounts